-AmsterdamTips.com brings you up-to-date insider guides from local experts to help you travel to Amsterdam and get more out of your stay in the city.
-From hotels and travel information to museums, eating out and things to see and do.
-Plus useful tips for expats planning a move to Netherlands.
+AmsterdamTips.com brings you up-to-date insider guides from local experts to help you get more from your stay in Amsterdam.
+You'll find the best English-language resource on travel and public transport in the Netherlands.
+Plus top tips on Amsterdam hotels, museums, what's on and things to see and do.
+Our expat section shows you how to move to Holland and get yourself settled.

-Below is a brief summary guide to Amsterdam, click through to the relevant sections and articles on our site for more detailed info...
+Start here at our brief summary guide to Amsterdam.
+For more detailed info click through to the relevant sections and articles...

 Getting from Schiphol to Amsterdam: Choice of taking the train to Amsterdam central (€4 single, up to 10x hourly, 15-20 mins), bus 197 to Leidseplein (€4 single, 30 mins), Connexxion Schiphol Hotel Shuttle (€17 single/€27 return) or taxi (€40-€50).
 Uber (taxi app) is also present in Amsterdam.